To configure video delivery using Low Latency MPEG-DASH, contact the technical support email@example.com

 CMAF (Common Media Application Format) is a tool that allows reducing the size of the chunks.

-The workings of Low Latency MPEG-DASH
+How Low Latency MPEG-DASH works

 The LL-DASH mechanism uses an extension of the CMAF - CMAF-CTE (Chunked Transfer Encoding) technology.

 A standard method of video delivery is when the encoder sends the segment to the CDN after its complete creation and as soon as the CDN receives the full segment, it passes it to the player.

 With this approach, the video latency depends on segment length.